 Robert Beck grew up in Bucks County, Pennsylvania, an area known for its artistic and cultural heritage.
-Beck left a career in the business world at the age of 40 to pursue
+Beck left a career in the business world at the age of 40 to pursue painting, and

 Robert Beck’s work has been presented in 30 solo gallery exhibitions, including the National Arts Club (New York), the Rosenfeld Gallery (Philadelphia), the Morpeth Gallery (Pennington and Hopewell, New Jersey), and the Gallery of Robert Beck.
 His paintings have been accepted into more than 50 juried exhibitions.

 Beck has received 29 significant painting awards, was a finalist for the Pew Fellowship in 2000, and in 2014 was awarded the PSC Medal for Excellence and Contribution to the Arts by the Philadelphia Sketch Club, the oldest arts club in America.